Data protection in M&A transactions

 The following list of questions may be helpful:

-- How and for what purpose should the target company's data be used in the future?
+2. How and for what purpose should the target company's data be used in the future?
 What legal basis can be used for this?
 For example, is there documented consent for advertising purposes?
-What information obligations exist vis-à-vis the data subjects?
+Which Duty to inform exist vis-à-vis the persons concerned?

-- What is the status of the target company's data protection organization?
-Are the processing directory, data protection policy, necessary processes regarding order processing, data subject rights or data transfers to third countries complete and up to date?
-If not, what resources are required to achieve an acceptable current status?
+3. What is the status of the target company's data protection organization?
+Are Processing directory, data protection policy, necessary processes regarding Order processing, Rights of data subjects or data transfers to third countries complete and up to date?
+If not, what resources are needed to achieve an acceptable current status?

 Once the risks have been identified, the effects and possible countermeasures must be the subject of a thorough analysis, a kind of "merger impact assessment".

 As part of the due diligence process, a potential buyer may gain access to IT systems containing personal data of employees and customers of the target company.
 Confidentiality declarations and confidentiality obligations must be obtained beforehand.
 In addition, the legal basis for a data transfer from the target company to the potential buyer must be clarified.
-This could be consent in the case of only a few people, or legitimate interest in the case of a large number of people, but only after a balancing of interests has taken place, whereby information must be provided in accordance with Art.
-13 or 14 GDPR in each case and the right to object must be pointed out.
+For only a few people, this could Consent for very many, the legitimate interest, but only after a balance of interests has been struck, whereby in any case in accordance with Art.
+13 or 14 GDPR must be informed and the right to object must be pointed out.
 It should also be checked whether the same purposes cannot be achieved with aggregated or pseudonymized data.
-The principles of data economy and data minimization also apply here.
+The principles of data minimization and Data minimization also apply here.

 If at all possible, no special categories of personal data should be stored in the "Data Room".
-If this does become necessary, then only with the prior informed consent of the data subjects.
-In addition, the documents should be copy-protected and locked against printing, and a contract for order processing should be concluded with the provider of the data room.
+Should this nevertheless become necessary, then only with prior informed consent.
+Consent of the persons concerned.
+In addition, the documents should be provided with copy protection and a printer lock, as well as a contract on the Order processing be concluded with the provider of the data room.

 After completion of the transaction

 Once an M&A transaction has been completed, a new data protection organization usually has to be set up, which may have to comply with the legal requirements of several countries: From accountability, information and reporting obligations to data subject rights.
-Existing legal bases may also need to be reviewed, for example when using customer data from the acquired company for the buyer's advertising purposes.
+If necessary, existing Legal basis for example when using customer data of the acquired company for advertising purposes of the buyer.

-The requirements of the GDPR must also be observed when merging different IT systems.
-In addition, the technical and organizational measures of the service providers must be checked and order processing contracts or standard contractual clauses must be concluded.
-Deletion and further retention obligations must also be reviewed, possibly also in the event of a (partial) closure of the acquired company.
+Even when merging different IT systems, the requirements of the GDPR must be observed.
+In addition, the technical and organizational measures of the service providers must be checked and order processing contracts or Standard contractual clauses to be closed.
+It may also be necessary to review deletion and further retention obligations, even in the event of a (partial) closure of the acquired company.

 Is your company planning a takeover?
 Or is it to be taken over?
 2B Advice will be happy to provide you with expert advice on how to identify, reduce and manage potential data protection risks in an M&A transaction.